serverless/serverless/docs/providers/aws/guide/functions.md

 ## Environment Variables

 You can add environment variable configuration to a specific function in `serverless.yml` by adding an `environment` object property in the function configuration.
-This object should contain a key/value collection of strings:
+This object should contain a key-value pairs of string to string:

 ```yml
 # serverless.yml